-Aston Martin DBX: First SUV arrives with 4.0-litre twin-turbo V8 and £158k price
+Aston Martin DBX: First SUV now available to order with 4.0-litre twin-turbo V8

-The Aston Martin DBX has arrived.
+The Aston Martin DBX has arrived and is now available to lease if you have a spare £2,000-plus a month.
 The first SUV from the luxury car manufacturer, it may just be the most important vehicle it releases.

 With the benefit of creating something from scratch, this has allowed Aston Martin to innovate and push the boundaries of what British design and engineering can create.

 From the signature ‘DB’ grille at the front, through the sculptured sides and design feature line, to the tailgate with a flip that draws inspiration from Vantage, make no mistake: this is an Aston Martin from first glance to detailed inspection.